John Robartes, 1st Earl of Radnor: Early life

+Later life and death

 Between the execution of Charles I and the restoration of Charles II in 1660, he retired to Lanhydrock with his family and took practically no part in public life.
 From Lanhydrock he exercised influence in Cornwall, though he seems to have dedicated most of his time to study and to his growing family.
 After 1660 he became a prominent public man, with influence among the Presbyterians, and ranged himself among Lord Clarendon's enemies.
 Robartes was regularly attacked (not least by Samuel Pepys) for incompetence, dilatoriness, arrogance and bad temper.
 He was offered the post of Lord Deputy of Ireland in 1660 but was unwilling to serve, and was Lord Lieutenant in 1669–1670; from 1661 to 1673 he was Lord Privy Seal although he did not exercise his office after his return from Ireland.
 He once again retired to Lanhydrock where he spent much time hunting deer and hare in his parks.
 He was elected a Fellow of the Royal Society in 1666.

 In 1679 Charles II recalled him to public office to counteract the growing power of the Whigs, at that time a faction opposed to the succession of Charles' brother, the Catholic James, Duke of York.
 In 1679, for his support of Charles's policy of making his brother his successor, John was made Lord President of the Council and was created Viscount Bodmin and Earl of Radnor in the Peerage of England.
-He was President until 1684 and continued to attend the House of Lords until a few weeks before his death at Chelsea on 17 July 1685.
+He was president until 1684 and continued to attend the House of Lords until a few weeks before his death at Chelsea on 17 July 1685.

 He was buried in the family crypt in Lanhydrock Church with little ceremony, as he had stipulated in his will.